SurSerious/SurSerious.github.io/bossanova.md

 ## Bonus track: Beach Samba By Walter Wanderley

-here's another one of my favourite Bossa Nova songs from the artist *Walter Wanderley*
+here's another one of my favourite Bossa Nova songs from the artist *Walter Wanderley*. “**Beach Samba**” by Walter Wanderley is one of his most popular tracks, blending breezy organ melodies with a light, upbeat bossa nova groove.
+It captures the carefree spirit of a sun-soaked shoreline.

 Back to [Music](/music/)